Leenuus/Configutor/README.md

 3. For 5, a tool to drop some configurations with information inside the configuration's comments.
 4. Add up point 7, use a vim modline-like syntax and treesitter to parse and generate config.

+## Features

+__Simply add a comment line with word `EXPORT` inside right ahead of the _code blocks_ you want to export__.
+Configutor then extract those configurations and aggregate them into a single file.

 ## TODO

 - [ ] Parse and generate `lua` configurations.